klaudiosinani/binstree/readme.md

 - Type: `Number`

-Can be any number that will correspond to the key of the created node.
+Can be any number that will correspond to the `key` of the created node.
-Each node has its own unique key value.
+Each node has its own unique `key`.

 ##### **`value`**